Billie Eilish: Early life

 Billie Eilish Pirate Baird O'Connell was born in Los Angeles, California, on December 18, 2001.
 She is the daughter of actress and teacher Maggie Baird and actor Patrick O'Connell, both of whom are also musicians and work on Eilish's tours.
 Eilish is of Irish and Scottish descent.
 Her middle name, Eilish, was chosen by her parents while watching a documentary about Irish conjoined twins Katie and Eilish Holton and was originally meant to be her first name, while Pirate was to have been her middle name.
-After her grandfather William Baird died while her mother was pregnant, her parents decided to name her Billie, after him.
+Her grandfather, William Baird, died during her mother's pregnancy, therefore her parents named her after him.
+Eilish "absolutely hated" her first name growing up, saying she would have preferred to have been named Violet or something feminine, though she now feels that "there's no other name in the universe that could be my name besides Billie".
 She grew up in Los Angeles's Highland Park neighborhood.
+Naturally blonde, Eilish has been dyeing her hair since she was nine years old, starting with a Manic Panic shade of blue.
+She generally prefers it to be black, which feels most "like [her]".

-Eilish and her older brother Finneas were homeschooled by Baird, a decision their parents made to spend time with them and give them the freedom to pursue their interests.
+Eilish and her older brother, Finneas, were homeschooled by Baird, a decision their parents made to spend time with them and give them the freedom to pursue their interests.
 Baird taught Eilish and Finneas the basics of songwriting.
 Eilish said her brother and mother inspired her to get into music.
 Their parents encouraged the siblings to express themselves and explore whatever they wanted, including art, dancing, and acting.

 Eilish started playing the ukulele at age six.
 She performed at talent shows and joined the Los Angeles Children's Chorus at age eight.
 She wrote her first "real" song at age 11 for her mother's songwriting class.
 The song is about the zombie apocalypse, inspired by the television series The Walking Dead, from which she took script lines and episode titles.
 Eilish took some acting auditions, which she disliked, but she enjoyed recording background dialogue for crowd scenes and worked on the films Diary of a Wimpy Kid, Ramona and Beezus, and the X-Men series.
 Eilish also took dance classes until 2016, when a growth plate injury ended her dance career and she focused on recording music.